ggozad/oterm/README.md

 ## Features

 * intuitive and simple terminal UI, no need to run servers, frontends, just type `oterm` in your terminal.
-* persistent chat, stored together with the context embeddings in sqlite.
+* multiple persistent chat sessions, stored together with the context embeddings in sqlite.
-* can use any of the models you have pulled in Ollama
+* can use any of the models you have pulled in Ollama, or your own custom models.

 ## Installation